sbdzdz/python-katas/README.md

 Compute the number of integers divisible by `k` in range `[a, b]`.

 #### Disc intersections
-We draw `N` discs on a plane.
-The discs are numbered from 0 to `N-1`.
-A zero-indexed array `A` of `N` non-negative integers, specifying the radiuses of the discs, is given.
-The `J`-th disc is drawn with its center at `(J, 0)` and radius `A[J]`.
+We draw *N* discs on a plane.
+The discs are numbered from 0 to *N-1*.
+A zero-indexed array *A* of *N* non-negative integers, specifying the radiuses of the discs, is given.
+The *J*-th disc is drawn with its center at *(J, 0)* and radius *A[J]*.

 Two disc intersect if they have at least one common point (assuming that the discs contain their borders).
 Write a function that, given an array `A` describing `N` discs as explained above, returns the number of (unordered) pairs of intersecting discs.
 The function should return −1 if the number of intersecting pairs exceeds 10,000,000.

 #### Distinct pythonic
-Calculate the number of distinct values in an array `A` using a pythonic one-liner.
+Calculate the number of distinct values in an array *A* using a pythonic one-liner.

 #### Distinct unpythonic
-Calculate the number of distinct values in an array `A`.
+Calculate the number of distinct values in an array *A*.
 Probably the expected solution (the exercise is meant to use sorting).

 #### Fish
 You are given two non-empty zero-indexed arrays A and B consisting of N integers.
 Arrays A and B represent N voracious fish in a river, ordered downstream along the flow of the river.

-The fish are numbered from 0 to N − 1.
-If P and Q are two fish and P < Q, then fish P is initially upstream of fish Q.
+The fish are numbered from 0 to N-1.
+If *P* and *Q* are two fish and P < Q, then fish P is initially upstream of fish Q.

 Array A contains the sizes of the fish.
 Array B contains the directions of the fish, where:

 * 0 represents a fish flowing upstream,
 * 1 represents a fish flowing downstream.

 Two fish P and Q meet each other when P < Q, B[P] = 1 and B[Q] = 0, and there are no living fish between them.
 After they meet:

 * If A[P] > A[Q] then P eats Q, and P will still be flowing downstream,
 * If A[Q] > A[P] then Q eats P, and Q will still be flowing upstream.

 We assume that fish moving in the same direction never meet.
 The goal is to calculate the number of fish that will stay alive.